3.25 AED - Arena & Entertainment District Zone

 3.12.
 Minor Digital Sign

 3.13.
-Projecting Sign, not including in the form of a Roof Sign, limited to Off-premises Signs
+Projecting Sign, not including in the form of a Roof Sign, limited to Off-premises Advertising

 Residential Uses